noir-lang/noir/docs/docs/developers/tutorials/uniswap/swap_publicly.md

 - The address on L2 which must receive the output tokens (remember this is public flow)
 - The secret hash for consume the L1 to L2 message.
 Since this is the public flow the preimage doesn’t need to be a secret
-- The deadline to consume the l1 to l2 message (this is so funds aren’t stuck in the processing state forever and the message can be cancelled.
-Else the swapped tokens would be stuck forever)
-- The address that can cancel the message (and receive the swapped tokens)

 6. We include these params in the L2 → L1 `swap_public message content` too.
 Under the hood, the protocol adds the sender (the Uniswap l2 contract) and the recipient (the Uniswap portal contract on L1).